sevenpark/AvenueAnalytics/README.md

 }
 ```

-6. Permissions, there these permissions the apps must have in order to get system info, Target SDK is upper than 23 have to implement require permission run-time , see https://developer.android.com/training/permissions/requesting.html.
+6. Your app must have these permissions in order to get system info, if the Target SDK is higher than 23.
+To implement required run-time permission, please see https://developer.android.com/training/permissions/requesting.html.
 ``` xml
 <uses-permission android:name="android.permission.PACKAGE_USAGE_STATS" />
 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />